Tear break-up time: Procedure using fluorescein dye

 If the patient blinks before 10 seconds have elapsed, the test must be restarted.
 Taking two or more measurements and calculating its average may give a greater accuracy of measurement of TBUT.

 Non-invasive procedure

-In annon-invasive tear breakup time measurement procedure, a grid or concentric ring pattern is projected onto the cornea and the patient is asked to blink.
+In a non-invasive tear breakup time measurement procedure, a grid or concentric ring pattern is projected onto the cornea and the patient is asked to blink.
 The rings will appear distorted when the cornea becomes dry.
 The time interval between the last blink and the distortion of the ring pattern gives the measurement of NIBUT.

 Normal values

 Generally, a TBUT value of 10–35 seconds is considered normal.
 A value of less than 10 seconds is usually suspicious and may indicate tear film instability.
-Even if TBUT value is under the normal limit, if the ocular protection index is less than 1.0, dryness and discomfort can occur.
+Even if TBUT value is within the normal limit, if the ocular protection index is less than 1.0, dryness and discomfort can occur.